ringa-js/ringa/README.md

 and can intercept events at deep nodes from reaching the root during the bubbling phase *or* intercept events from reaching descendents during *capture* phase - just like you bubbling and capture events like 'click' and 'mouseover'!

+# decoupled

+Because the chains of commands built in ring are centralized and 100% decoupled from the view, it is super easy to swap out an entire chain of functionality - or a portion of functionality - in one location to test out new business logic.

+In addition, because ring is view agnostic it can be used with any view and so hotswapping your views while not touching your business logic is a breeze.

+# reuse

+Commands, commands chains, and controllers in Ring are designed from the ground up to be both extensible and overridable.

+Do you have standard functionality for displaying loading indicators, notifications, or error handling in your application?
+Write the commands for this once and reuse them in all of your controllers by easily stringing them together in your command chains.

+Want to reuse the majority of the command chains in another controller but add a few new items?
+Extend your other controller and add a few new command chains!

-# Rapid Prototyping
+# organized

+Ring takes an out-of-the-box opinionated approach to where things go in your application.
+This makes moving between ring modules and applications a breeze for team leads or new developers.
+Jumping into a Ring application feels familiar, without limiting what you can do.

-# Promise Support
+# promise support

 Do you already use promises for a lot of your current codebase?
 Ring has built-in support for JS promises at every level of its event handling system.